webwurst/understanding-kubernetes-concepts/Understanding Basic Kubernetes Concepts.md

 ## Using Deployments to Manage Your Services Declaratively {#deployments}

 As you might have heard (or read) me saying before, in the Kubernetes community it is sometimes hard to find the best way to do things.
 Furthermore, a lot of beginner tutorials let users run a list of `kubectl` commands to run and manage pods on Kubernetes.
 This, at least in parts, results in an imperative form of managing software.
-It involves various manual work/commands and can be pretty opaque if you work in a team.
+It involves manual work and can be pretty opaque if you work in a team.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/quinnanya/4873252184/in/photolist-8qCG6o-7vETFq-6bTRd7-drbPpz-3eFDqL-2Q7niP-6dgPhU-2ZdLZe-38UFxR-Br3qJV-zow44-2NqJ3K-aR8kPc-aR8jHR-aR8jp2-wy1x8-aR8f5X-6Gogt1-dZsPzj-aR8iLn-aR8eEz-9CehY2-aR8j5D-aR8hi2-aR8hLg-8b1E7c-8Tid8M-aR8k4i-aR8fXF-apkKvD-bVtSzM-aR8iba-aR8kq8-aR8fwx-2nVcip-fopepg-7h7DgM-71n1bz-25PEuq-dZn9dg-dZn9zx-dZn9q2-dZsQA7-dZsQ1d-dZsRaL-9RWZUv-zKvYt-26BQNz-CiGBTr-wxLTz" title="Use a declarative format"><img src="https://c1.staticflickr.com/5/4099/4873252184_5d74c87e90_b.jpg" width="1024" height="683" alt="Use a declarative format"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>